TariqAHassan/EasyMoney/_sources/README.txt

     ep.ConsumerPriceIndexDB

-It's also easy to save these databases to disk so they can be used offline or modified.
+The databases used by ``EasyPeasy()`` can be saved disk so they can be used offline or modified.
 To do so, one can simply pass a directory when creating an instance of the ``EasyPeasy()`` class.

 .. code:: python

     ep = EasyPeasy('/path/of/your/choosing')

-If this directory does not contain all of the required databases, it will be populated with them.
+If this directory does not contain any of the required databases, it will be populated with them.
 Conversely, if the the directory already contains some of the required databases, ``EasyPeasy()`` will automagically read in the existing databases and generate only those databases that are missing.